marshudi/wikigulf/docs/README.md

 # WIKI Gulf

 This project, **WIKI Gulf**, was developed by two students as part of the college course Web Technologies (ITIS103).
-It is a web-based application similar to Wikipedia but dedicated to providing comprehensive information about the Gulf region.
+It is a web-based application similar to Wikipedia but dedicated to providing comprehensive information about the Gulf region in 2020.

 ## Project Overview